kbbobiles/Project-1/README.md

 3) Download mysql-connector-java-VERSION-bin.jar and place it in the lib folder

-4) Right-click project -> Build Path -> Configure Build Path.
+4) Right click the mysql-connector jar file -> Build Path -> Add to Build Path

-5) Click on the Libraries tab and click Add JARs and add the mysql connector jar you downloaded in the lib folder

-6) Create these packages in the src folder

-    'project1'

-    'project1.managers'

-7) Then add the .java files to their specific packages
+5) Copy project1 into src folder

+6) Change MySQL username/password to connect to your localhost machine

-8) Run Proj1.java
+7) Run Proj1.java

 ```
 File Tree Setup: